peacefulcenter/peacefulcenter.github.io/pages/about.md

 ---
 ## Mrs. Loan Nguyen
 ### Founder and President
-She brings 18 years in public service and 10 years of experience in charity work.
+She brings 18 years of experience in public service and 10 years of experience in charity work.

 ## Mr. Kiet Ly
 ### Treasurer